mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 #figure(
     image("diagrams/synthesis_flow.svg"),
-    caption: [ Simplified representation of the Yosys/Nextpnr synthesis flow ] ) <fig:synthflow>
+    caption: [ Simplified representation of a typical EDA synthesis flow ] ) <fig:synthflow>

 - *Synthesis*: The transformation of a high-level textual HDL description into a lower level synthesisable